NouradinAbdurahman/Portfolio/README.md

 ## 🎨 Customization

-### Colors
+### Theme & tokens
-The portfolio uses CSS custom properties for theming.
-You can customize colors in `app/globals.css`:
+The portfolio uses CSS custom properties for theming in `app/globals.css` (mapped to Tailwind tokens).
+You can adjust colors, radii, and patterns there:

 ```css
 :root {